 Malargüe Silica Deposits

-Malargüe — the southernmost department of Mendoza province, wedged between the Andes and the Río Colorado — sits at the geographic edge of the productive Vaca Muerta completions zone.
-The department has hosted hydrocarbons, copper and potassium mining for decades.
-What makes it relevant to Argentine frac sand economics in 2026 is a combination of three facts: certified silica deposits, 30 km proximity to Rincón de los Sauces, and the Río Colorado corridor as the truck route into Neuquén's North Zone.
+Malargüe, the southernmost department of Mendoza province, wedged between the Andes and the Río Colorado, sits at the geographic edge of the productive Vaca Muerta completions zone.
+The department has hosted hydrocarbons and potassium mining for decades.
+What makes it relevant to Argentine frac sand economics in 2026 is a combination of three facts: tested silica deposits, 35 km proximity to the Vaca Muerta wellhead, and the Río Colorado corridor as the truck route into Neuquén's North Zone.

 Regional geology